 An assignment statement assigns the value of an expression to another expression, for example, a variable.
-Assignment statements are given by assignment-operator: one of
+Assignment statements are given by

+'''

-''' assignment-statement:
+assignment-statement:

-Ivalue-expression assignment-operator expression
+lvalue-expression assignment-operator expression

+'''

 The assignment operators that contain a binary operator symbol as a prefix are compound assignment operators.
 The remaining assignment operator = is called simple assignment.